-David Walliams was determined to be successful in his attempt to swim the English Channel.
+26 David Walliams was determined to be successful in his attempt to swim the English Channel.
 Give one piece of evidence from the text which shows this.
 36 Look at the paragraph beginning: Carefully, Michael leaned What does this paragraph tell you about Michael's character?
-11 Explain two features of his character, using evidence from the text to support your answer. the paragraph beginning: Well, she'd just have to not fall at was too shiny.
-Too chubby. nclusion does Gaby draw from this?
-1 mark - Thank 3 mark English Channel.
-Give one piece of evidence from the text which shows this.
-36 11 the paragraph beginning: Well, she'd just have to not fall eat was too shiny.
+11 Explain two features of his character, using evidence from the text to support your answer.
+Look at the paragraph beginning: Well, she'd just have to not fall The c cat was too shiny.
 Too chubby.
-Inclusion does Gaby draw from this?
-English Channel.
-Give one piece of evidence from the text which shows this.
-11 26
+What co onclusion does Gaby draw from this?
+1 mark 3 marks